-As a major, you will become familiar with the central questions and debates in the field.
-Your studies will unfold within an innovative and visionary curriculum.
-You will focus on five geographic areas – Africa, the Caribbean, the United States, Latin America, and Europe – and the links between them.
-Students and faculty come from a range of racial and ethnic backgrounds and have a diversity of experiences, perspectives and disciplinary strengths.
-From the beginning, the department has been transdisciplinary and cross-cultural.
+You will find a transdisciplinary and cross-cultural department with an innovative and visionary curriculum.
+As a major you will become familiar with the central questions and debates in the field, so you focus on five geographic areas – Africa, the Caribbean, the United States, Latin America and Europe – and the links between them.

 Jorett Joseph ’15 says she could not have foreseen the experiences and studies she would embrace at Hamilton College, among them an Africana studies major and grant-funded research.
 She expected to major in government but fell in love with Africana studies and majored in both.More >>